Cambrian Explosion: Life Diversification in the Oceans

 How is the Burgess Shale relevant to the Cambrian Explosion?

 The Burgess Shale is a UNESCO World Heritage Site in the Canadian Rocky Mountains.
-What’s special about the Burgess Shale is that it has fossils from both hard body shells and soft tissues in the same place.
+What’s special about the Burgess Shale is that it has fossils from both hard-body shells and soft tissues in the same place.

 It’s like a window into the history of life because it’s like a living snapshot of how life was over 500 million years ago.
 In fact, much of our knowledge of Cambrian life comes from places like the Burgess Shale where we can observe fossils from soft creatures without shells or skeletons.

 The Burgess Shale has many different body plans.
 In fact, some are ancestors of close relatives of animals we know today.
-Often, they represent high level taxonomic groups like phyla that went extinct long ago.
+Often, they represent high-level taxonomic groups like phyla that went extinct long ago.

 The Cambrian Explosion

-The Cambrian explosion was a period of rapid evolutionary development, with macroevolutionary changes occurring very quickly during the explosion.
 It was one of the most important events in Earth’s history and is often viewed as a hallmark event in biology.

 We also have a guide on the theory of evolution and human evolution as well.
 Otherwise, if you have a comment, please make sure to drop one below.